Hermitage Amsterdam is a major museum showcasing exhibitions from the vast collection of the grand State Hermitage in St Petersburg, Russia.

 Following a €40 million renovation of the building, the Hermitage opened its doors in 2009 to much fanfare by former Dutch Queen Beatrix and the Russian President.
 It has since established itself as one of Amsterdam’s principal museums with around 400,000 annual visitors.

 From the Amstel side you enter the museum via a courtyard garden and then into a foyer where you can purchase tickets.
+There is also an entrance on the eastern side at Neerlandiaplein accessible via the pleasant Hoftuin gardens from Weesperstraat.

 There is no permanent collection at the Hermitage Amsterdam.
 Special exhibitions are held and generally run for about 6 months.
 You will find them beautifully presented with info in Dutch and English.